smart-data-models/dataModel.Agrifood/AgriGreenhouse/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `alternateName[string]`: An alternative name for this item  - `belongsTo[*]`: Entity the Greenhouse belongs to  - `co2[integer]`: The measured interior C02 concentration nominally in mg/L  .
-Model: [http://schema.org/Number](http://schema.org/Number)- `dailyLight[integer]`: Daily Accumulated light measured in kW per square metre  .
+- `alternateName[string]`: An alternative name for this item  - `belongsTo[*]`: Entity the Greenhouse belongs to  - `co2[number]`: The measured interior C02 concentration nominally in mg/L  .
+Model: [http://schema.org/Number](http://schema.org/Number)- `dailyLight[number]`: Daily Accumulated light measured in kW per square metre  .
 Model: [http://schema.org/Number](http://schema.org/Number)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `drainFlow[object]`: The observed drain flow rate in litres per second  .
 Model: [http://schema.org/Number](http://schema.org/Number)- `hasAgriParcelChildren[array]`: Related sub AgriParcel records to which this entity relates  - `hasAgriParcelParent[*]`: Reference to the AgriParcel entity to which this entity relates  - `hasDevice[array]`: Reference to the IoT devices associated with this greenhouse i.e. sensors, controls.  .
-Model: [http://schema.org/URL](http://schema.org/URL)- `hasWaterQualityObserved[array]`: Reference to one or more water quality observation records current for this entity  - `hasWeatherObserved[*]`: Reference to the weather observation record current for this entity  - `id[*]`: Unique identifier of the entity  - `leafTemperature[integer]`: The inside relative humidity expressed as a number between 0 and 1 representing the range 0% to 100 (%).<br/><br/>0 <= relativeHumidity <= 1  .
+Model: [http://schema.org/URL](http://schema.org/URL)- `hasWaterQualityObserved[array]`: Reference to one or more water quality observation records current for this entity  - `hasWeatherObserved[*]`: Reference to the weather observation record current for this entity  - `id[*]`: Unique identifier of the entity  - `leafTemperature[number]`: The inside relative humidity expressed as a number between 0 and 1 representing the range 0% to 100 (%).<br/><br/>0 <= relativeHumidity <= 1  .
 Model: [http://schema.org/Number](http://schema.org/Number)- `name[string]`: The name of this item.  - `ownedBy[*]`: Owner (Person or Organization) of the AgriGreenhouse  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relatedSource[array]`: List of IDs the current entity may have in external applications  - `relativeHumidity[number]`: The average greenhouse air temperature nominally in degrees centigrade.  .
 Model: [http://schema.org/Number](http://schema.org/Number)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: NGSI Entity Type.
 It has to be AgriGreenhouse  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `hasAgriParcelParent`  - `id`  - `type`  <!-- /35-RequiredProperties -->